crcx/parable/REFERENCE.md

 Primitive.
 Convert value on stack to a bytecode.

+Notes:

+* Currently the value is assumed to be a *number*.

 ## :n

     value - number

 Primitive.
 Convert value on stack to a number.

+Notes:

+* If the conversion fails, #nan will be returned.

 ## :s